 Ever wanted to work in North America?
 Do you fancy living in a place with 80 million dogs, 96 million cats and over 1.5 billion farm animals?
 Well if the answer is yes, AVS have put together a quick guide to the NAVLE and what it entails!

-The AVS MSG (Members' Services Group) have produced a guide for pre-clinical vet students to help them organise placements as well as giving advice on how to get the most out of them.
-It includes both general advice and species specific advice covering pigs, dairy, exotics, lambing, small animal, equine and poultry placements.
-We hope you find the guide useful and informative.
+The AVS MSG (Members' Services Group) have produced EMS guides for both pre-clinical and clinical vet students to help them organise placements as well as giving advice on how to get the most out of them.
+It includes both general advice and species specific advice covering all the species and different types of placement.
+We hope you find the guide useful and informative!

 Everyone loves a good blog.
 Here are our pick of the best - as well as making good reading they'll keep you up-to-date with what is going on in the Veterinary profession.
 If you find any besides those listed that may be of particular interest to Veterinary students, do get in touch and let us know!